ni/instrumentstudio-plugins/csharp/examples/switch-executive/README.md

-# Switch Executive InstrumentStudio Plugin
+# Switch Executive InstrumentStudio Plug-In

-This plugin allows users to use Switch Executive to connect/disconnect routes from within InstrumentStudio.
+This plug-in allows users to use Switch Executive to connect/disconnect routes from within InstrumentStudio.

 ## Dependencies

-This plugin requires InstrumentStudio 2022 Q3 or later and NI Switch Executive.
+This plug-in requires InstrumentStudio 2022 Q3 or later and NI Switch Executive.

-Building this plugin requires VisualStudio 2022.
-You cannot build this plugin using `dotnet build` because the .NET Core version of MSBuild does not support resolving COM references.
+Building this plug-in requires VisualStudio 2022.
+You cannot build this plug-in using `dotnet build` because the .NET Core version of MSBuild does not support resolving COM references.

 ## Building

-To build the plugin, do one of the following:
+To build the plug-in, do one of the following:
 - In VisualStudio, right click on the solution and select `Build`.
 - From a command prompt:
   - cd to the directory containing `SwitchExecutive.Plugin.sln`.